SALITIBI/WMS7202DigitalPotentiometer/README.md

 # Summary

-* This library lets you control the WMS7202 digital potentiometer with ease.
+* This library lets you control the WMS7202 series digital potentiometers with ease.
+  Examples:
+   * WMS7202050P
+   * WMS7202100P
 * Datasheet link: https://www.digikey.ca/htmldatasheets/production/836814/0/0/1/wms7202.html
 * You can communicate with the chip using the SPI.